TGH-2020/FeVeT/README.md

 - [metrics](/metrics/): functions to calculate the metrics

 If you use this code in your work, please cite:
 > Wientzek, T. (forthcoming).
-Using phonological feature vectors for automated phonological reconstruction and reflex prediction.
+Using feature vectors for automated phonological reconstruction and reflex prediction.
 Open Research Europe.

 ## How to run
 To replicate the findings of the study, preferably create a fresh Virtual Environment (tested with Python 3.12, CUDA 12.8) after cloning this folder.